 Risk of colorectal cancer following adenoma removal – SAR

 The majority of these lesions, widely considered to be precursors of colorectal cancer, can be removed during colonoscopy.
 There is a wide-spread perception that these individuals are at increased risk of developing new precursors and in the long-term at increased risk of developing also invasive cancer.
 Based on features of the removed lesion, they are classified – according to different algorithms – into low and high, sometime even intermediate risk lesions and subjected to various follow-up regimen.
 However, the fundamental challenge is to properly quantify the excess risk of colorectal cancer, if any, following adenoma removal.
 Based on results from Norway that we published in 2014, this risk might have been exaggerated particularly among patients with low risk adenomas.
-However, in order to confirm or refute the findings from Norway, a large-scale study in Sweden is currently in progress.
-Our plan is to enroll a large number of patients who have had adenomas removed and follow them through record linkages in order to quantify their subsequent risk of colorectal cancer.
-In a second step, we also plan a nested case-control study (cases being patients who develop cancer following adenoma removal and control samples of those who did not develop cancer).
-In this study, we will retrieve much more detailed information from hospital records and pathology reports.
-We except results from the cohort analyses to be finalized and submitted for publication sometime during 2016.
+In order to confirm or refute the findings from Norway, we performed a large-scale study also in Sweden.
+We enrolled about 50,000 Swedish individuals that had adenomas removed and followed them through record linkages in order to quantify their subsequent risk of colorectal cancer.
+The study was recently published and confirms the results of the previous Norwegian publication that relative and absolute risk increase compared to standardized incidence-based mortality ratios is marginal.
+The findings underline the urgent need for improved risk stratification.

-Collaborators in Norway: Mette Kalager, Michael Bretthauer, Magnus LØberg
+Collaborators in Norway: Mette Kalager, Michael Bretthauer, Magnus Løberg

 Financing: The Swedish Cancer Society, The Research Council of Norway

 Long-term colorectal cancer incidence and mortality after adenoma removal in women and men.